CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana.md

 From Sutiyoso and Fauzi Bowo to Jokowi, Ahok, and Anies Baswedan, each administration has introduced its own wave of mega-projects: river normalization, seawalls, smart city platforms, and expressways.
 While framed as solutions to pressing urban issues, these projects often reflect top-down decision-making shaped more by political ambition than by local needs.
 Jokowi’s rise, for example, was closely tied to his urban initiatives in Jakarta, many of which were continued or intensified by his successors.

 Across these shifts, kampung communities have borne the cost.
 Evictions often rise during periods of political transition, revealing how Jakarta’s landscape is not only a site of planning, but of power.
 The ever-changing city reflects not just development pressures, but the ambitions of those who hope to rule it, and beyond.

+#### **The Forgotten Crises**

+The politicization of kampungs in Jakarta has caused deep wounds.
+From a loss of neighborhood bonds, intergenerational care, and support networks, many residents have expressed deep regret at the destruction of their homes.
+The psychological impacts are rarely discussed, too.
+Ranging from feelings of shame, alienation, and trauma, these forced evictions become the source of stress to an already marginalized community.
+The trauma is especially unique as the emergent nature of Kampung’s dense network is hard to build as it relies on informality, an aspect that the government demonizes.

+With its westernized development compass, the government often replaced these organically formed Kampung with flats and social housing that is built based on formality.
+While it can handle the population density of a kampung, it is lacking in its capacity to handle its cultural density.

+<blockquote> ”In a flat, there is no neighbor.
+In kampung, we live together”--- Kris, RRJ </blockquote>

+What is the proper approach in integrating kampung into Jakarta’s contemporary paradigm?
+To investigate this issue, we must first understand the different relationship between kampungs and Jakarta.
+In this study, three kampungs are selected as case studies to observe these relationships.
+Those kampungs are Kampung Pulo, Karbela, and Kampung Akuarium.

 #### **Case studies**